jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 it has been replaced by VBA, a more advanced scripting language, XL4 is still supported for backward\-compatibility reasons, which has left a significant security vulnerability in place for years.
-Weve seen a recent rise in malware utilizing XL4 capabilities in just the past 1\.5 years.
+We’ve seen a recent rise in malware utilizing XL4 capabilities in just the past 1\.5 years.
 And these campaigns have started becoming increasingly sophisticated and prevalent.